-Just as the shift to flight irrevocably altered our world view over the course of the 20th-century, the emergence of machine intelligence will irreversibly alter our world view, and our control over that world in the 21st century.
+Just as the shift to flight irrevocably altered our world view over the course of the 20th century, the emergence of machine intelligence will irreversibly alter our world view and our control over that world in the 21st century.
 Through the lens of networked intelligence we will transcend our current world and again enter a new dimension of possibility.

 That is, if we can get there.

-Beyond the go/no-go, there is no turning back, there is only faith in math and physics.
+Beyond the go/no-go, there is no turning back; there is only faith in math and physics.

-From where I am sitting, it seems clear that we are already past the go/no-go point when it comes to technological progress.
-We are going to need the power of intelligent machines if we hope to solve the the problems which have already been created created by technological progress.
+No, at this point there is only one way out of this, and that way if forward.
+We are going to need the power of intelligent machines if we hope to solve the problems created by technological progress.

 Technological progress is a speeding airplane that is well past its go/no-go point—progress or bust is all we have now.

-If there exist means to maintain technological progress in a more responsible manner we have a moral obligation to do so, but we the idea that we should slow the pace of change in general is idealistic, impossible, and downright dangerous.
-Technological progress is a bet, and we are all in.
+If there exists the means to maintain technological progress in a more responsible manner, we have a moral obligation to do so; but the idea that we should slow the pace of change in general is idealistic, impossible, and downright dangerous.